scverse/scanpy/README.md

 If you want to use the results externally, simply read the corresponding hdf5 file, which you can inspect using `h5ls write/moignard15_dpt.h5`.
-If you prefer reading and writing csv or Excel files, which is much slower, however, use the option `--fileformat csv`.
+If you prefer reading and writing csv/txt files, which is much slower, however, use the option `--fileformat csv` (or `txt`).

 #### More examples and help